netzon-eladio/demo-aws-codepipeline/README.md

 # demo-aws-codepipeline

-Proof of concept of running Terraform in VPC using CodePipeline
+Demo repository for running Terraform on CodePipeline inside a VPC